jakobwarnhjelm/webapp-to-winservice/README.md

   - Check https://nodejs.org/en/about/previous-releases for download links
   - Skip "Tools for native modules", we will install it manually instead.
   - Test that `node` and `npm` commands are available in a termninal
-  - When the ordnariy Node.js -installation is finished.
+  - When the ordinary Node.js -installation is finished.
 Install node-gyp dependencies.
 The official instructions instructions on https://github.com/nodejs/node-gyp#on-windows are a bit vague.
 Shortcut below:
     - Install Vs Build tools https://aka.ms/vs/16/release/vs_buildtools.exe.
 Credit to https://stackoverflow.com/a/70516326 for the direct link.
-When the Visual Studio installer launches, install the complete workload for **Desktop development with C++**"**.
+When the Visual Studio installer launches, install the complete workload for **Desktop development with C++**.
 It will occupy a few GB of space.
-    - Install Python 3.11 from https://www.python.org/downloads/ (because of https://github.com/nodejs/node-gyp/issues/2869).
+    - Install Python 3.11 from https://www.python.org/downloads/ (because of https://github.com/nodejs/node-gyp/issues/2869 we have to avoid 3.12).
 Run installer as admin.
 - WiX toolset 3.11 https://github.com/wixtoolset/wix3/releases/tag/wix3112rtm
   - Depends on .NET-framework 3.5.
 Install through Windows Server Manager or https://www.microsoft.com/en-US/download/details.aspx?id=21
   - Add C:\Program Files (x86)\WiX Toolset v3.11\bin to `PATH` after installing WiX toolset

   ## Relevant entries to `PATH` after installation
+Verify that your system wide PATH variable on your Windows machine have entries similiar to these:
 - C:\Python311\Scripts\
 - C:\Python311\
 - C:\Program Files\Git\cmd
 - C:\Program Files (x86)\WiX Toolset v3.11\bin
 - C:\Program Files\nodejs\

 Visual Studio build tools are hard-references to their installation folder, thus not present in PATH.
+So if you have modified your Visual Studio installation,  you might need to configure node-gyp to properly detect the build tools.

   ## Building
   - Open an elevated (admin) powershell terminal
+    - Try also an non-elevated terminal, it might work without admin right.
+It depends on the node-gyp setup.
   - Clone this repository
-  - Navigate into the repository and run
+  - Navigate into the repository and run `.\build.ps1`

-//TODO infoga miljövariabler
-//TODO byggskriptet smäller inte snyggt
+The build script will not exit if an underlying npm step fails.
+So you will have to check the console output for errors.

  ## Disposition of code base
 The code base consists of